 8) Give proper credit.

 Online communities are all about sharing.
-We share our thoughts, feelings, informative articles, beautiful images and funny videos – all in our effort to connect with others.
+We share our thoughts, feelings, informative articles, beautiful images and funny videos – all in an effort to connect with others.
 People who produce content and post it online want it to be shared, but be sure you credit them.
 Not only is this the polite and legal thing to do, it also will ensure that they know their content is being viewed and will encourage them to produce more great content.

 9) Respect boundaries.

 Everyone has unique expectations when it comes to social media, so keep this in mind when you are sharing about others.
-Some people are purely on social for fun, others are using if for business and many of us do both.
+Some people are on social media for fun, others are using it for business and many of us do both.
 Tagging embarrassing photos, posting strange links to other people’s walls and using bad language may seem like harmless fun to you, but it could be terribly embarrassing to someone else who is connected to their boss on social media.

 10) Mind your manners and much will be forgiven.

 It is easy to misinterpret the written word.
-Avoid making snap judgements and ask for clarification when needed.
+Avoid making snap judgments and ask for clarification when needed.
 Thank people for kindnesses and apologize when you make a mistake.
 A little compassion and kindness will go a long way toward smoothing the conflicts that inevitably arise when people interact – online or off.